messi-yang/zossi-client/README.md

 Worrying about commiting shit code by accident ?
 [Husky](https://typicode.github.io/husky/#/) is right here for you, with it you can easily create git hooks, e.g: Building a **"pre-commit"** hook.

-### Redux

-Loose-coupling is always a goal we want to achieve in software development, with [Redux](https://redux.js.org/), you can keep your data flow out of box but still make your data accessible by your components.

-With the helps of [next-redux-wrapper](https://github.com/kirill-konshin/next-redux-wrapper) and [redux toolkit](https://redux-toolkit.js.org/), we can smoothly integrate redux to our next.js without sacrificing readability and flexibility!

 ## Commands

 ### Installation